Rooholla-KhorramBakht/FR3Py/README.md

 ```
 ## Simulation
 ### Isaac Sim
 We provide a simple simulation environment based on the Isaac Sim.
-The Isaacsim simulation only implements the joint velocity interface and follows the exact interfacing API as the one used for communicating with the real robot.
+The Isaacsim simulation only implements the joint velocity interface.
+The API follows the exact interfacing API as the one used for communicating with the real robot, and is designed to simulate the experience of using the real-robot as closely as possible.

 To use the simulator, create a link to the builtin Python interpreter provided by Isaac Sim:

 ```bash
 cd FR3Py